masneyb/nexus-5-upstream/README.md

   brightness level via sysfs.
 [Patches](#lm3630a)
 - Added extcon support to the existing bq24190_charger driver upstream, and support for USB OTG to device tree.
 [Patches](#bq24192)
+- Found and fixed an issue with the qcom-crypto.c driver not waiting for availablity of randomness from the hardware and would return zeros.
+[Patches](#crypto)
 - Work in progress patches to get the vibrator supported upstream.
 Working with the upstream maintainers to see where this code should go upstream.
 [Patches](#vibrator)
 - Work in progress patches to get the IOMMU for the display and GPU working.
 [Patches](#iommu)